Eric Harrison (British Army officer): Second World War

 With the outbreak of the Second World War in September 1939, Harrison returned to England and was appointed Commander, Royal Artillery (CRA) with the 12th (Eastern) Infantry Division, based at Sevenoaks in Kent.
 Harrison was promoted to full colonel on 28 August 1939 (with seniority backdated to 1 January 1937), and, on the same date, to the temporary rank of brigadier.
 The 12th Division was sent overseas to France in April 1940 but left its artillery, and Harrison, behind.

 Severely mauled during the Battle of France the following month, the 12th Division was disbanded in July and Harrison became Brigadier, Royal Artillery (BRA) in Northern Ireland District before being posted to Tunisia, where he served as Commander, Corps of Royal Artillery (CCRA) in IX Corps, under, initially, Lieutenant-General John Crocker, and, from late April 1943, Lieutenant-General Brian Horrocks.

 After the end of the campaign, Harrison was promoted to major general and served in General Dwight D. Eisenhower's Allied Forces Headquarters (AFHQ) as Major General, Royal Artillery (MGRA); he was mentioned in despatches for his service during the Allied invasion of Sicily and continued in the post until 1943, when he returned to Britain to become General Officer Commanding (GOC) Sussex and Surrey District.
-Harrison was made a Commander of the Order of the British Empire (OBE) on 5 August 1943, and was promoted on 4 December 1943 to acting major-general.
+Harrison was made a Commander of the Order of the British Empire (CBE) on 5 August 1943, and was promoted on 4 December 1943 to acting major-general.
 His rank of major-general was made temporary on 4 December 1944.
 He was made a Companion of the Order of the Bath (CB) in 1945, and appointed aide-de-camp to King George VI in 1945, and retired from the army on 28 May 1946, having been granted the honorary permanent rank of major general.

 Retirement

 In retirement, Harrison lived in Cornwall.
-He became master of the North Cornwall Hounds and was appointed Deputy Lieutenant of Cornwall in 1955 and then High Sheriff of Cornwall in 1958.
+He became master of the North Cornwall Hounds and was appointed deputy lieutenant of Cornwall in 1955 and then High Sheriff of Cornwall in 1958.
 He also served as a justice of the peace, and chairman of St Lawrence's Hospital in Bodmin.
 In spare time, he grew rhododendrons and bred Labrador Retrievers, and fished for trout.
 He also published three books, including an autobiography, Gunners, Game & Gardens.
-His wife, Roza (née Stevenson), died in 1967.
-Harrison himself died in Amesbury, Wiltshire, on 20 December 1987 at the age of 94.
+His wife, Roza (née Stevenson), died in August 1967, "peacefully in her own home".

+Harrison himself died over twenty years later in Amesbury, Wiltshire, on 20 December 1987 at the age of 94.